aimms/how-to/Articles/109/109-convert-compound-sets.rst

 .. _Step_Conversion_Final:

-Step 9: Remove the library DeprecateCompoundSetUtilities
+Step 9: Remove the Library DeprecateCompoundSetUtilities
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 Now that you have removed compound sets from your project, you can remove the library ``DeprecateCompoundSetUtililities``.